shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/ADC/ADC_RegularConversion_Polling/readme.txt

   - This example runs on STM32F469xx/STM32F479xx devices.

-  - This example has been tested with STM32469I-EVAL revB board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STM32469I-EVAL RevC board and can be easily tailored to any other supported device and development board.

-  - STM32469I-EVAL revB Set-up
+  - STM32469I-EVAL RevC Set-up
     - Use the Potentiometer (RV1) of the Eval board (connected to  PC.0).
     - Make sure that JP3 is fitted in 2-3 positions to use potentiometer.